Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # Handler function receives two parameters - a). request object & b). context,

 # From our example the only value of context is params which is an object containing the dynamic route parameters for the current route

+## Lec 37 - Handling PATCH Request (4:07)

+# A 'patch' request applies partial modifications to a resource.